Sludge Dumping Plot Thickens

 Minneola Solar I and It’s Possible Consequences

-The Newberry-Harvard Property Owners Association voted on the 20th of January to oppose proposed solar facilities in our valley for a number of reasons, the most significant being the disastrous experience with the Mountain View solar installation, the size of which is minuscule compared to the proposed new installations in both Daggett and Newberry.
+The Newberry-Harvard Property Owners Association voted on the 20th of January to oppose proposed solar facilities in our valley for a number of reasons, the most significant being the disastrous experience with the Mountain View solar installation, the size of which is minuscule compared to the proposed new installations in both Daggett and Newberry, which if completed will cover about ten square miles of our valley floor.

 Letters have been sent to the County expressing our Association’s vehement opposition to the projects, and we hope that many more residents will engage with us in opposition.